MostlyWhat/Endeavour/README.md

 - Authentication with Firebase Authentication
 - Strongly typed React components with TypeScript
 - Users can add transmits, like, retransmit, and reply
-- Users can delete transmits, add a tweet to bookmarks, and pin their tweet
+- Users can delete transmits, add a transmit to bookmarks, and pin their transmit
-- Users can add images and GIFs to tweet
+- Users can add images and GIFs to transmit
 - Users can follow and unfollow other users
 - Users can see their and other followers and the following list
 - Users can see all users and the trending list